OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 1. Open the file \function-file\function-file.js.

-2. The file already has an Immediately Invoked Function Expression (IFFE).
-No custom initialization logic is needed, so leave the function that is assigned to `Office.initialize` with an empty body.
-(But do not delete it.
-The `Office.initialize` property cannot be null or undefined.) *Outside of the IIFE*, add the following code.
+2. The file already has an Immediately Invoked Function Expression (IFFE). *Outside of the IIFE*, add the following code.
 Note that we specify an `args` parameter to the method and the very last line of the method calls `args.completed`.
 This is a requirement for all add-in commands of type **ExecuteFunction**.
 It signals the Office host application that the function has finished and the UI can become responsive again.

     ```js
     function toggleProtection(args) {